 Recent AgSTAR Accomplishments

 - Programmatically, AgSTAR sets goals to reduce methane emissions through the increased adoption of anaerobic manure management.
-The AgSTAR program helped reduce GHG emissions by 2.00 million metric tons of CO2 equivalent (MMTCO2e):
+In 2020, the AgSTAR program helped reduce GHG emissions by 2.11 million metric tons of CO2 equivalent (MMTCO2e):

 - 0.33 MMTCO2e emissions avoided